 - Drizzle a large skillet with oil.
 Saute chicken 3-4 minutes until browned on the outside.

-- Add asparagus to the pan and continue to saute 3-4 minutes until chicken is cooked through and asparagus is tender.
+- Add asparagus and mushrooms to the pan and continue to saute 3-4 minutes until chicken is cooked through and asparagus and mushrooms are tender.

 - Whisk together the soy sauce, chicken broth, hoisin, garlic, brown sugar, sesame oil, and ginger.
 Pour into pan.